bradyrx/automate-mpas/README.md

 1. Run `git clone git@github.com:bradyrx/automate_mpas_simulation.git` on an institutional computer (Grizzly and Wolf tested at LANL).

 2. Add folder to your E3SM directory.
 Make sure that a version of MPAS with particles is checked out.
 E.g., check out the `particlePassiveFloatVerticalTreatmentFix` branch from https://github.com/pwolfram/MPAS-Model.
+It is crucial to have the bleeding edge checked out to have functionality for all BGC sensors.

 3. Load a python2.7 virtual environment and make sure `lxml` is installed.